 Uniform Policy

-More information and how to order uniforms may be found online: https://www.umass.edu/nursing/academic-programs/nursing-major/clinical-information-undergraduate-nursing-majors
+More information and how to order uniforms can be found at the Clinical Information for Undergraduate Nursing Majors website.

 As nurses and nursing students, it is our role to care for the public in many settings.
 The rationale for a consistent uniform policy is to present a professional image as well as to be mindful of disease transmission.
 The Elaine Marieb College of Nursing uniform policy is intended to maintain a consistent professional image, consider medical asepsis, and to be congruent with dress code policies of agencies used for clinical experience.
-The uniform for clinical experiences (with the exception of clinical settings that have different uniform requirements) will include:
+Students are to wear their full uniform and name tag during all clinical experiences and laboratory settings and in simulation.
+The uniform for clinical experiences in the lab and clinical agencies (except for clinical settings that have different uniform requirements) will include:

 1. Plain navy-blue uniform quality scrub pants and a white scrub/uniform top and jacket with the UMass Elaine Marieb College of Nursing logo are required.
 Two sets are recommended.
 No shirt sleeve showing beneath the scrub top is allowed.